JayalakshmiT-2708/SuperMentr-Internship-AICC/README.md

-# 🚀 SuperMentr Internship - AICC
+# 🚀 SuprMentr Internship - AICC

 This repository contains all my **assignments and tasks** completed during the SuperMentr Internship program in AI/ML and Data Science.